Section 6: Programme Progression and Award

 6.2d Referral to the University Special Cases Committee

-The Progression and Awards Board can only exercise its powers within the context of the University’s rules and regulations, and in particular, the Rules for Award and the programme specification.
+The Progression and Awards Board can only exercise its powers within the context of the University’s rules and regulations, and in particular, the Academic Regulations and the programme specification.
 However, if following these procedures would lead to a perverse or unfair judgement, the School may make an application to the University Special Cases Committee to make exceptions to the rules.
 If the School does this, you will be informed, giving the reason.

 The School must present a case to the Committee; you cannot apply yourself.